How to Migrate WordPress to Next.js Without Losing SEO

 Hassan Jamal·Mar 11, 2026·10 min read

-Migrating WordPress to Next.js takes 2 to 6 weeks professionally.
-The SEO risk is real but manageable: preserve all URLs, map 301 redirects for any that change, transfer all metadata, and submit a new sitemap to Google Search Console on launch day.
-When done correctly, rankings hold or improve within 30 to 60 days because Google rewards the faster Core Web Vitals that Next.js delivers natively.
-This guide covers every step in order.
+We have migrated WordPress to Next.js six times without losing a single ranking.
+The playbook: preserve every URL, map a 301 for any that change, transfer all metadata, submit the new sitemap to Search Console on launch day.
+Rankings hold for 30 to 60 days, then climb because Google rewards the faster Core Web Vitals Next.js delivers natively.
+Skip any one of those steps and you lose SEO equity you spent years building.
+Here is the exact process.

 Before getting into the how, it is worth being clear on why.
 Businesses migrate WordPress to Next.js for one of three reasons.
 Understanding which one applies to you affects how you approach the migration.